wp-plugins/vicomi-comment-system/readme.txt

 * Introducing the new feelbacks!
 Feelbacks are the number of votes for each comment.
 Move your mouse over a comment and share your opinion.
 = 1.21 =
 * Minor bug fixes
+= 1.22 =
+* Profile changes - Follow other users, allow other users to follow you.

 == Upgrade Notice ==